-Where is the Die Hard cast now?
+Where are the Die Hard cast now?
 Die Hard is one of the best action movies ever made.
 Directed by John McTiernan – the genius filmmaker behind Predator – the film tells the story of John McClane (Bruce Willis) as he tries to reunite with his estranged wife Holly (Bonnie Bedelia) on Christmas Eve.
 Oh, and terrorists invade as well.

 Led by the charming but menacing Hans Gruber (Alan Rickman) there’s more to these supposed freedom fighters than meets the eye, and it soon becomes clear they have an interest in whatever’s in the Nakatomi Plaza vault.
 Luckily John’s a New York City police officer and it’s not long before he turns the tables on the dastardly invaders.